Washington State Rules RELATED TO Breast massage

 (4) Client or patient records should clearly identify the massage therapist who is the provider of services by name and signature or electronic signature and date of service.

-(1) A massage therapist who treats clients or patients eighteen years of age and older must keep client or patient records for at least three years from the date of last treatment.
+(1) Massage therapist records for clients or patients eighteen years of age and older must be retained by, or be otherwise accessible to the massage therapist for at least three years from the date of last treatment.

-(2) A massage therapist who treats clients or patients under the age of eighteen years old must keep client or patient records for at least three years after the client or patient reaches eighteen years old.
+(2) Massage therapist records for clients or patients under the age of eighteen years old must be retained by, or be otherwise accessible to the massage therapist for at least three years after the client or patient reaches eighteen years old.

 (4) All records must be secured with properly limited access in compliance with chapter 70.02 RCW and the Health Insurance Portability and Accountability Act (HIPAA).

-(5) After the retention period, the massage therapist may dispose of the record.
+(5) After the retention period, records may be disposed of pursuant to this subsection.
 Disposal must be done in a secure and confidential manner in compliance with chapter 70.02 RCW and HIPAA and must include as appropriate:

-(b) Deleting, erasing, or reformatting electronic media; and
+(b) Deleting, erasing, or reformatting electronic media; or

-(c) Other readable forms of media that are defaced or rendered unusable or unreadable.
+(c) Rendering other readable forms of media unusable or unreadable.